brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 strongly suspect that
-anyone who thinks that their foot health depends on the height of their shoes **should not be hiking on the Long Trail.** The terrain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant protection against the steep, muddy, rocky, rooty, blown-down, tangled treadway that is the LT.
+anyone who thinks that their foot health depends on the height of their shoes **should not be hiking on the Long Trail.** The terrain is insanely rough and, when push comes to shove, your shoes are not going to provide any significant ankle protection against the steep, muddy, rocky, rooty, blown-down, tangled treadway that is the LT.
 Instead, take a another few months of prep using a combination of weight training and elastic "Theraband" training.
 When you feel confident